juekr/alfred-podcast-search/README.md

 ?>
 ```

-By changing the details in the `format_single_for_alfred` function, you can easily adapt the workflow to your specific needs.
+By changing the details in the `format_single_for_alfred($item)` function, you can easily adapt the workflow to your specific needs.
 Have fun!

 ## ToDo